ajitsingh98/Data-Science-Interview-Questions-Answers/linear_methods_for_regression.md

 ---

-7. What are the methods to assess the goodness of fit of a linear regression model?
+Q. What are the methods to assess the goodness of fit of a linear regression model?

 <details><summary><b>Answer</b></summary>